aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/how-to-filter-a-series-in-a-chart/_index.md

 listObject.getAutoFilter().addFilter(0, "James");
 // Apply the filters
 listObject.getAutoFilter().refresh();
-// After adding new value the chart will change listObject.putCellValue(7, 0, "Me");
+// After adding the new value, the chart will change listObject.putCellValue(7, 0, "Me");
 listObject.putCellValue(7, 1, 1000);
 // Check the changed images